 If you are using your hands then try to prise off the socket with your fingers or use a flat head screwdriver and it will come off with ease.

 5. Insert the Speaker Wire into the Socket/Cap

-The wire has two ends like every other wire but for this method, you don’t need both sides of the speaker wire.
+The wire has two ends like every other wire but for this method, you don’t need both sides of the wire.

 Now stick this stripped end directly to one side of the ignition socket and make sure that it’s tightly in place.

 6. Connect the Other End of the Speaker Wire to the Battery

 The other end of the wire needs to be connected to the battery, and for this, you need to find a positive and negative terminal on your battery.